-Students may petition the College President in writing to review the Student Appeals Committee decision, within ten business days of receiving notice of the committee's decision.
-The College President will follow the procedures set forth in the College Policy.
+Any student disciplined pursuant to the Student Discipline Policy has several appeals available.
+Students who have exhausted the first two levels of appeal may petition the College President in writing to review the decision, within ten business days of receiving notice of the appeal committee decision.
+The College President will follow the procedures set forth in the Student Discipline Policy.
 If the College President affirmed or modified the decision of the appeals committee or if the time for a response has expired, the student may appeal the decision to the Board in writing.